 -

-Bright location: Variegated plants love light, but direct sunlight should be avoided to prevent burns.
+Bright location: Plants with variegated leaves love light, but direct sunlight should be avoided at all costs to prevent burning on the delicate leaf areas.
 A bright location with indirect light is ideal.

 -

-Even watering: Make sure watering is even.
+Even watering: Ensure even watering.
 Avoid waterlogging to prevent root rot, but don't let the soil dry out too much.

 -

-Regular fertilization: Varied plants benefit from regular fertilization to meet their specific nutrient needs.
+Regular fertilization: Plants with striking leaf patterns benefit from regular fertilization to meet their specific nutrient needs.